MaximBelov/cordova-plugin-bluetooth-classic-serial-port/README.md

 ### Parameters

+- __deviceId__: Identifier of the remote device.
+For Android this is the MAC address.
+- __interfaceId__: The interface to unsubscribe from
 - __success__: Success callback function, invoked when device connected.
 - __failure__: Error callback function, invoked when device is NOT connected.

 ### Quick Example
 ```
 bluetoothClassicSerial.isConnected(
+    deviceId,
+    interfaceId,
     function() {
         console.log("Bluetooth is connected");
     },